openequella/openequella.github.io/gettingstarted/InstallingEquella.md

 ## Build the Installer

-If you don't have / don't want to use a pre-built binary, you can build EQUELLA from source yourself by following the instructions on the main [EQUELLA repo](https://github.com/equella/Equella).
+If you don't have / don't want to use a pre-built binary, you can build openEQUELLA from source yourself by following the instructions on the main [openEQUELLA repo](https://github.com/equella/Equella).

-## Install Equella
+## Install openEQUELLA
-1. Unzip the equella install zip binary.
+1. Unzip the openEQUELLA install zip binary.
 1. Run the GUI installer:
     ```bash
     ~$ cd ~/equella-installer-{VERSION}